Working with patients and carers

 Many patient organisations will have a great deal of expertise and good practice experience of involving patients and carers.
 This should be shared across the PSP.

-INVOLVE publications around good practice in public involvement, and guidance on the use of social media.
+INVOLVE publications around good practice in public involvement.